-Covid-19 coronavirus: No new cases today
+Covid-19 coronavirus: No new cases but there's 'still a risk' - Ashley Bloomfield

-There are no new Covid-19 cases today, director general of health Ashley Bloomfield says.
+There are no new Covid-19 cases but that doesn't mean New Zealand isn't at risk, director general of health Ashley Bloomfield says.

 There are 39 people isolating in the Jet Park quarantine facility from the community, which includes 18 people who have tested positive and their household contacts.